FCUnlimited/TaskFire/README.md

 - There can also be a blue siren which is visible when the task just came up and you haven't clicked on it.

 ## Other cool things
+- Your data stays your data - no server, no risk
 - It has an auto update function
 - It is possible to sync between multiple devices through your favourite file sharing software like Dropbox, SharePoint or my favourite Syncthing.
 - It is created with the power of AvaloniaUI.
 So it is only a question of time when the mobile app comes